Who we are

 We take these cases before domestic and international courts, dispute-resolution committees, and, the UN Special Procedures.
 Our cases are selected and primed to secure broader social, policy and legal changes to fulfill people's rights and strengthen institutional accountability.

 Our lawyers specialize in civil and human rights litigation and the prosecution of crimes against women and marginalized groups under Afghan and international laws.
-As a specialist law organisation, we train and nurture the next generation of Afghan public interest lawyers.
+As a specialist law organisation, we train and nurture the next generation of Afghan human rights lawyers.

 Mission & Vision

 Our vision is a peaceful Afghanistan governed by the rule of law and where people can live a life of dignity.

 Our Mission is to defend the human rights of women and other marginalised communities, and, advocate for institutional accountability.

 Human rights violations in Afghanistan are systemic.
 By “systemic” we mean that institutions are involved in violations – directly or indirectly, for e.g. bacha bazi, sexual harassment on campus and virginity examinations.